lsst/dp1_lsst_io/docs/products/catalogs/ss_object.rst

 Description
 ===========

-A "Solar System object" is ...
+A "Solar System object" is a moving object for which groupings of difference image detections (``DIASources``) have been linked together.

-The SS object table is created by ...

-*Details TBD.*
+The SS object table contains the unique ``SSObjectId`` identifier, number of observations, and the date of the discovery submission (if a new discovery) for each solar system object detected with signal-to-noise ratio >5.

 Processing
 ----------